PierreMegret/My-Fellowship.AI-Challenge/README.md

 #### Part 3.
 Predictions and model performances

 Evaluated the model performances on different months, on different years.
+(February, and October 2016, January 2017)